jaguililla/awesome-kotlin/README.md

 * [programmerr47/ganalytics](https://github.com/programmerr47/ganalytics) - A tiny api layer for any analytics in application.
 * [line/clay](https://github.com/line/clay) - Clay is an Android library project that provides image trimming which is originally an UI component of LINE Creators Studio.
 * [WindSekirun/RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin.
-* [TradeMe/MapMe](https://github.com/TradeMe/MapMe) - A library that brings the adapter pattern and DiffUtil to Google Maps and MapBox.
 * [iglaweb/Ferris-Wheel](https://github.com/iglaweb/Ferris-Wheel) - Simple android library to present an animated ferris wheel
 * [ehsunshine/colored-time-selector](https://github.com/ehsunshine/colored-time-selector) - A smart colored time selector.
 Users can select just free time with a handy colorful range selector.
 * [yundom/kache](https://github.com/yundom/kache) - A lightweight cache library written in Kotlin.